Be Our Guest: Covers and parodies

 In The Simpsons sixth-season episode "Two Dozen and One Greyhounds" (1995), "Be Our Guest" is parodied by the character Mr. Burns when he performs the song "See My Vest".
 New York magazine-run website Vulture.com ranked the song eighth on its list of "The Ten Best Simpsons Songs".
 An Oscar-themed rendition of the song was performed by Seth MacFarlane at the 85th Academy Awards.
 In 2013, English television personalities Ant & Dec appeared in a Christmas television advertisement for the supermarket Morrisons.
 In the minute-long commercial, a computer-animated gingerbread man named Ginger serenades Ant & Dec to the tune of "Be Our Guest," inviting them to enjoy the store's products.
+The 2015 Disney Channel Original Movie Descendants includes a remix version of the song, sung by Mitchell Hope in the role of Ben, son of Belle and Beast.
 In 2020, the song was parodied under the name "Wear a Mask", a song that tells people how to defend themselves from the COVID-19 pandemic and lampoons criticisms from politicians and "mask debaters", all in the style of the 1991 animated film featuring Lumière and his appliances.
+In September 2025, The Late Show with Stephen Colbert parodied the song after Disney suspended Jimmy Kimmel Live!